Compulsory part of MSc Chemistry and MSc Life Science & Technology. Not available as an elective for other students.

 Part 1 has to be handed in by 1 October for students starting per September or 1 March for students starting per February.

-Part 2 has to be completed within 18 months after the start of the programme (12 months for students in the EDU-60 programme).
+Part 2 is advised to be completed within 18 months after the start of the programme (12 months for students in the EDU-60 programme).

 Part 3 has to be handed in together with the MSc thesis (major research project thesis).